timarkh/tsakorpus/docs/eaf2json.md

 * All parallel translations, as well as alternative representations of the same transcription and sentence-level metadata, should reside in separate tiers symbolically associated with the main tier.

+* If there is word-level annotation, e.g. morphological analysis, there should be a tokenized tier, which should be a symbolic subdivision of the "main" tier.
+You can list all tokens or just word tokens there.
+There should be no mismatches between words in the "main" tier and in the tokenized one, i.e. same words should look the same in the two tiers.
+All further annotation tiers (morpheme segmentation, glosses, POS, lemma etc.) should subdivide or be symbolically associated with this tokenized tier.

 (UNFINISHED)